rewls/raspberry-pi-docs/computers/getting-started.md

 - Capacities above 2TB are currently not supported due  to limitations in the MBR.

+- Because of a hardward limitation, the following devices will only boot from a boot partition of 256GB or less:

+    - Raspberry Pi Zero

 ### Keyboard

 - You can use any of the USB ports on your Raspberry Pi to connect a wired keyboard or USB Bluetooth receiver.